 That is where many injured workers have difficulties proving the validity of their workers comp claim, because, in case of even the slightest social media inconsistency, your claim can be denied (so avoid posting photos of yourself performing a physically demanding activity, even if it was taken prior to your injury, until your claim has been settled).

 If you reported your workplace injury long after the incident, your employer will naturally get suspicious.
 Reporting a work-related injury long after it occurred in the workplace or long after you were diagnosed with a non-accident injury or illness can hurt your chances of recovering workers comp benefits.

 Reporting your workplace injury in time is only half the battle, as it also matters what is in that report.
 If your story and report are vague and do not go into the details of how the accident occurred, your employer might think that you are trying to fabricate a story from scratch.
 That is why it is important to be as specified in the report as you can, and be prepared to answer any follow-up questions from your employer.

-However, it is not advised to make a report or answer any questions if you have not consulted with a Los Angeles workers compensation attorney.
-Get a free consultation from our lawyers at the Law Offices of Kropach & Kropach by calling at 818-600-4714 or fill out this contact form.
+However, it is not advised to make a report or answer any questions if you have not consulted with a Los Angeles workers compensation lawyer.
+Get a free consultation from our lawyers at the Law Offices of Kropach & Kropach by calling at 818-609-7005 or fill out this contact form.